These are notes from my popular Artfest 2001 workshop about using images and word art to embellish purses and tote bags.

 – IF you like: Punch holes in the vinyl using a 1/8″ punch.
 Add tiny grommets/eyelets using the tool, hammer, and wood block.
 Tap lightly!

-– Attach more evidence at the bottom edge of the bag (only if you like).
+– If you’d like… attach more “evidence” (a term we used to reference journaling-type additions) at the bottom edge of the bag.
 Grommets are not required here if you’re sewing something the width of the bag.
 Just go ahead and sew through the vinyl.
 If it rips later, use clear packing tape to repair it.

 – You may want to replace the handles with something better.
 For example, a strong measuring tape may make a great handle, or you could use braided ribbons, or…?

 – Use your tote, accept compliments, and make fresh tote bags regularly since these are easy, inexpensive, and fun!

 As an artist, author, Amazon Associate, and affiliate in other programs, I may earn royalties or commissions from qualifying purchases.
 I never recommend anything I wouldn't buy myself, and - in most cases - I have bought/tried whatever-it-is.
 And I liked it enough to recommend it.
 Also, Amazon and the Amazon logo are trademarks of Amazon.com, Inc, or its affiliates.